BMSCE-Video-Proctoring/Fullstack/README.md

 ## Prerequisites

-Since this repository contains files (ML models) >100MB, you may have to install git lfs to correctly clone the large files.
+Since this repository contains large files (ML models) >50MB, you may have to install git lfs to correctly clone the large files.
 For more information on installing and setting up git lfs, check out the [official website](https://git-lfs.com/)

 If you want to run the code using Docker, then the only prerequisite required is **Docker**.